 Find out about the comprehensive planning effort to create livable and sustainable communities along the corridor between Portland, Tigard and Sherwood through integrated community investments in land use and transportation.

 The Southwest Corridor Plan integrates multiple efforts: local land use plans to identify actions and investments that support livable communities; a corridor refinement plan to examine the function, mode and general location of transportation improvements; and the transit alternatives analysis to define the best mode and alignment of high capacity transit to serve the corridor.
-The plan is a partnership between Metro, Multnomah County, Washington County, the Oregon Department of Transportation, TriMet and the cities of Portland, Sherwood, Tigard, Tualatin, Beaverton, Durham, King City and Lake Oswego.
+The plan is a partnership between Metro, Washington County, the Oregon Department of Transportation, TriMet and the cities of Portland, Sherwood, Tigard, Tualatin, Beaverton, Durham and King City.

 The integrated approach allows Metro and its partners to measure the success of the transportation project against some key elements of a successful region, things like vibrant communities, economic prosperity, clean air and water and equity.
 Transportation and land use decisions that support local land use goals for jobs and housing will be fundamental to a successful outcome.